These are some of the things that occupy my mind when idle (or not so idle)...

 Of all the Star Trek characters, I relate more to Captain Picard.
 I like Earl Gray tea, and whenever someone knocks my door, I feel compelled to shout “Come!”.
 And, of course, I'd often say “Make it so”.

-I have a bike, proudly named USS Beaver NCC-1720.
+I used to have a bike, proudly named USS Beaver NCC-1720.
+Unfortunately, it was stolen.

 Visual Basic programming